brittinator/OhMyBeats---Ada-Capstone/README.md

 1. My top hat was to large for me, so I added some padding around the bottom.

 # Load Programs
+* Load up your programs, type in the filename of your sound file and enjoy!